X Close

 Not only might the restoration have employed and trained hundreds of craftspeople, but it could have used natural materials such as clay, lime, sand, animal hair and timber.
 It could have been deeply aligned with the National Trust’s principles of local skills, repair and sustainable development.
 Instead, the charity will be shipping energy-intensive plate glass and structural steel from abroad, burning oodles of precious carbon in the process.
 It has issued no public calculation of the relative carbon emission of the two approaches.
 But its key decision-makers must know that their chosen approach is deeply opposed to their own professions of sustainability, stewardship and love of place.

 The good news is that a different approach could be so easy.
 All around the world, programmes which carefully and lovingly create buildings of wonder are rendered financially viable by the love bestowed upon them by the public.
 The “medieval” chateau of Guédelon in France, the street-by-street recreation of historic Dresden, the thoughtful restorations of the Landmark Trust, Wentworth Woodhouse in Yorkshire: all attract a paying public time and after time, visit after visit, to see the story of their recreation.
 At Clandon 2.0 there will be no emerging story.
-No one will come twice, if at all.
+No one will come twice.

 The National Trust is seeking planning permission for a glass and metal box.
 Guildford Borough Council should refuse them and instead oblige them to put back the slate roof.